Jesus’ Transfiguration: A Lesson in Prayer

 by Fr.
 Tommy Lane

-While Jesus was praying, his face changed and his clothing became radiant white.
-It wasn’t that Jesus reflected light; it wasn’t light shining on Jesus, but it was light coming from Jesus.
-Now Jesus’ divinity shone forth through his humanity.
-When Jesus is in prayer with his Father, we see his true self; his divinity is revealed like never before, as he shares in the radiance of his Father.
-In the Nicene Creed we profess that Jesus is truly divine, begotten of the Father, consubstantial with the Father: “God from God, Light from Light, true God from true God.”
+While Jesus was praying, his face changed, and his clothing became radiant white.
+It wasn’t that Jesus reflected light; it wasn’t light shining on Jesus, but light was coming from Jesus.
+Now Jesus’ divinity shone through his humanity.
+When Jesus is in prayer with his Father, we see his true self; his divinity is revealed like never before as he shares in the radiance of his Father.
+In the Nicene Creed, we profess that Jesus is truly divine, begotten of the Father, consubstantial with the Father: “God from God, Light from Light, true God from true God.”
 When Jesus was transfigured, the Father and Son, Light and Light, are in prayerful union.
-When we pray, light doesn’t shine through us, but we ask God to shine his light on us.
-When Moses came down Mount Sinai his face shone because he had been talking with God (Exod 34:29) and he had to put a veil on his face (Exod 34:34-35).
-When we pray, we enter the presence of God, God’s light.
-Our faces do not shine, but we ask to be enlightened in prayer.
+When we pray, we ask God to shine his light on us.
+When Moses came down Mount Sinai, his face shone because he had been talking with God (Exod 34:29) and he had to put a veil on his face (Exod 34:34-35).
+When we pray, we enter the presence of God, God’s light, and we ask to be enlightened in prayer.
 Peter said to Jesus, “it is good that we are here” and when we pray, we are our truest self because our longing for God is being fulfilled.
 On Sunday mornings we pray in Ps 63:1-2:

 O God, you are my God, for you I long, for you my soul is thirsting, my body pines for you like a dry weary land without water, so I gaze on you in the sanctuary to see your strength and your glory